Clement-Okolo/NeuralNetworks/README.md

-# NeuralNetworks
+# Neural Networks
-This include project that demonstrates my deep learning skills
+This include project that demonstrates my deep learning skills.

+## Table of Content